pduranti/mercadolibre.github.com/_posts/guide/tools/2012-08-09-application-manager.markdown

 **- ID: ** This is your `client_id`.
 It must be used to retrieve an access token.

-**- Secret Key: ** This is used too to retrieve your Don't share this secret with anyone.
+**- Secret Key: ** This is used too to retrieve an access token.
+Don't share this secret with anyone.

 **- Name: ** Name of your application.
-It must be unique on the Site.
+It must be unique.

 **- Shortname: ** Name tha Meli uses to generate your application's URL.